-Security management system certification
+Cyber security management system certification

-Chair suggested insertion of text from Chapter 3, plus suggestion to indent bullet points
+Chair suggested insertion of text from Chapter 3, accepted with amendments

+A cyber security management system shall be implemented by the OEM

+Suppliers and service providers shall implement a cyber security management system

+Suppliers and service providers shall be able to provide evidence about the implementation of their cyber security management system to an OEM.

-OEM’s shall demonstrate that their security management system will enable security to be considered and implemented over the following phases:
+The OEM shall demonstrate to an authority that their cyber security management system (for example in accordance with ISO/SAE 21434) enables security to be considered and implemented over the following phases:

-Concept phase

-Design phase
+Development phase;

-Production phase
+Production phase;

-In-service/through life support and monitoring
+In-service support over the vehicle’s lifetime;

+Monitoring of risks and threats to the vehicle over its lifetime;

-Response to incidents
+Response to incidents ensuring vehicle safety.

+The OEM shall demonstrate to an authority how their cyber security management system will manage dependencies that may exist with contracted suppliers and service providers

+The OEM shall have incident monitoring and response structures and processes defined within their cyber security management system.

 Though life support – assessments after production.
 (According to paragraph 3.
 “Reference model”)

-Chair suggested amendment
+Chair suggested amendment – amended to that below

-OEM’s shall demonstrate how contracted suppliers and service providers are included into the security management system

-Though life support assessments after production.
-(According to paragraph 3.
-“Reference model”)
+Requirements for post vehicle production

-Chair suggested insertion from chapter 3
+Chair suggested insertion from chapter 3 - accepted

+Cybersecurity shall be integrated into the lifecycle of a vehicle.

-OEMs shall demonstrate how they plan to maintain adequate protection and adherence to the cyber security principles outlined in this document over the lifetime of their vehicles.
+The OEM shall demonstrate how they plan to maintain adequate protection and adherence to the cyber security principles outlined in this document over the lifetime of their vehicles.
 This capability is required so that they can demonstrate that the safety and availability of vehicles and their systems is maintained in the face of changing cyber threats.
 This is particularly important for safety critical systems, including type approved systems.

-Organisations should have the capability to identify evolving threats to their systems and vehicles.
-This could include identification of cyber-attacks against their vehicles and those that might be possible as potential vulnerabilities are exposed or the capability to attack their vehicles changes.
+Organisations within the automotive industry shall have the capability to identify evolving threats and vulnerabilities to their systems or vehicles.
+This may include detection of cyber-attacks against their vehicles or systems and those that might be possible as potential vulnerabilities are exposed or the capability to attack their vehicles changes.

-Organisations should have the capability to assess whether the security measures implemented continue to offer appropriate protection against any evolving or new cyber threat.
+Organisations within the automotive industry shall have the capability to assess whether the security measures implemented continue to offer appropriate protection against any evolving or new cyber threat or vulnerability that they have identified.
 This should consider whether the safety or availability of the vehicle, or its functions, are affected.

-Organisations should plan for the eventuality that the security measures applied to the vehicle may need to be enhanced.
+Organisations within the automotive industry shall plan for the eventuality that the security measures applied to the vehicle or system may need to be enhanced.
 For example, for a given system, organisations might identify possible mitigations that could be needed to address future threats; who would be able to undertake them; and how; and implement any needed contingencies to permit this should it be required.
 Organisations should also consider what course of action they could take should a supplier no longer be able to support a system (for instance they are no longer in business).
 Such planning could mirror any similar activities and contingencies that are in place in case of safety recalls.

-Chair suggested insertion from chapter 3
+Chair suggested insertion from chapter 3 – moved to section 7.4

 Chair suggested insertion from chapter 3 – original text

 The vehicle and its eco-system includes diverse secured elements e.g. components, functions, applications and services for which the security requirements and the countermeasure policies may vary.
 Product aftercare and incident response will be provided with respect to the criticality of the individual elements and with respect to their function within the vehicle’s eco-system.
 These differences notwithstanding, some general requirements apply to the security update policy of connected and automated vehicles:

 • The manufacturer will provide updates of the software on a vehicle for critical elements over a reasonable timespan.